Make-School-Courses/MOB-2.2-Game-Development/README.md

 ## Learning Outcomes

-**[INSTRUCTOR NOTE: PLEASE LIST (3-5) LEARNING OUTCOMES]**

-By the end of the course, you will be able to ...
+By the end of the course, students will be able to ...

-1. Identify & Describe
-1. Explain
-1. Compare & Contrast
-1. Design & Implement
-1. Practice
+1. Build game projects using Xcode, Swift, SpriteKit, and SceneKit.
+2. Identify trade offs of different gaming architectures and select the best fit for a game.
+3. Execute testing and debugging strategies specific to iOS games.
+4. Integrate native game engines into an iOS project.

 ## Schedule